liebermanlab/cutaneous_wound_microbiome/README.md

 # cutaneous_wound_microbiome
-This repository contains code needed to reproduce figures for for Gupta &amp; Poret et al.'s "Cutaneous surgical wounds have distinct microbiomes from intact skin" (in review)
+This repository contains the code needed to reproduce figures for for Gupta &amp; Poret et al.'s "Cutaneous surgical wounds have distinct microbiomes from intact skin" (currently in review).
+A description of each file uploaded will be included below.